mslee9354/mil_control/README.md

 ## Setup (Windows)

-Run `install.bat` to install TensorFlow and required packages.
+Run `install.bat` to install TensorFlow, PyQt5 and other required packages.

 ## Training